stevekramercellist/cellist/salon.md

 layout: cellosidebar
 ---
 # MUSIC SALON OF SARASOTA
-Music Salon of Sarasota by Steve Kramer was launched April 7th of 2024 together with Steve’s wife, Anna Kramer, daughter Emilia, and son’s Victor and Samuel in their home once belonging to Bogoljub Ronac, a survivor of the Holocaust.
-Steve Kramer presented ‘Artists of Honor’, the legendary jazz pianist Dick Hyman and his wife Sculptor Julia Hyman.
+Music Salon of Sarasota by Steve Kramer was launched April 7th of 2024 together with Steve’s wife, Anna Kramer, daughter Emilia, and sons Victor and Samuel in their home once belonging to Bogoljub Ronac, a survivor of the Holocaust.
+Steve Kramer presented 'Artists of Honor', the legendary jazz pianist Dick Hyman and his wife Sculptor Julia Hyman.

 The sought-after and immensely popular Music Salon of Sarasota is conducted every first Sunday of the month, and Steve Kramer brings together an international community of musicians, artists, authors, poets, painters, sculptors, and photographers—many of whom are both friends and colleagues—to play all periods of music, genres, and styles, and exhibiting their artwork.